elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Qualified calls (remote calls)

-Qualified calls, such as `Math.add(1, 2)`, must start with lowercase characters which may be followed by any ascii letter, number or underscore.
+Qualified calls, such as `Math.add(1, 2)`, must start with lowercase characters which may be followed by any ASCII letter, number or underscore.
 Calls may end in `?` or `!`.
 [Elixir's naming conventions](naming-conventions.html) propose function names to be in `snake_case` format.

 For qualified calls, Elixir also allows the function name to be written between double- or single-quotes, allowing calls such as `Math."++add++"(1, 2)`.
 Operators can be used as qualified calls without a need for quote, such as `Kernel.+(1, 2)`.